-At Expedition Foodie, we're all about giving you reasons to travel for a good meal.
-“It’s the Weekend.
-Let’s Eat.” features itineraries for where to dine and what to order in cities and towns throughout Arizona.
+We’re all about giving you reasons to travel for a good meal.
+“It’s the Weekend, Let’s Eat.” features itineraries for where to dine and what to order in cities throughout Arizona.
 This edition takes us to Flagstaff.

 People who have been away from Flagstaff awhile are known to make their first stop back in town at MartAnne's Burrito Palace, right on Historic Route 66.
-The café, known for its bright red walls, Dia de los Muertos-themed art and colorful dinette chairs, has become a pilgrimage spot for its chilaquiles, spinach and cheese enchiladas, burritos and chimichangas.
-If you are, by some unfathomable reason, still hungry after one of these heaping plates, try a banana and caramel chimichanga topped with chocolate sauce.
+The café, known for its bright red walls, Dia de Los Muertos-themed art and colorful dinette chairs, has become a pilgrimage spot for its chilaquiles, burritos and chimichangas.
+If you are, by some unfathomable reason, still hungry after one of these heaping plates, try the banana split French toast with strawberries, whipped cream, chocolate, caramel and—of course—sprinkles.
 Recommended: A post-lunch nap.

 By Sunday, an early-morning hike might be warranted so you can enjoy a guilt-free brunch at Josephine's Restaurant.
 Housed in a Craftsman-style bungalow and named for chef Tony Cosentino's mother, the restaurant has a cozy interior and a landscaped front patio, ideal for relaxing with a mimosa or Bloody Mary on a sunny day.
-Go for a smoked salmon omelet, eggs Benedict or the steak and potato hash, and bear in mind that the wine list has received plaudits from Wine Spectator.
+Go for a smoked salmon omelet, eggs Benedict or the steak and potato hash, then place a to-go order for the Zeppoles, Italian donuts with vanilla cream.